Skip to main content

 Domains, Uninterpreted Functions, and Axioms

 domain blocks are used to create user-defined types and uninterpreted functions.
 A domain has a name which can be used as a type in HeyVL code.
-The domain block contains a list of functions and axioms defined on this domain.
+The domain block contains a list of funcs and axioms defined on this domain.

 Every domain type supports the binary operators == and !=.
 All other operations must be encoded using functions and axioms.